‘RHOC’ Shannon Beador And Lydia McLaughlin Instagram Same Weight Loss Diet To Shockingly Different Reactions

-Real Housewives Of Orange County (RHOC) stars Shannon Beador and Lydia McLaughlin aren’t known to be exactly the best of friends.
+Real Housewives of Orange County (RHOC) stars Shannon Beador and Lydia McLaughlin aren’t known to be exactly the best of friends.
 But within days of each other, Shannon and Lydia turned to Instagram to flaunt their use of exactly the same weight loss diet plan.
 However, Beador and McLaughlin received dramatically different reactions.

 Shannon Beador Earns Cheers For 40-Pound Weight Loss From Special Diet

-Shannon has shared her struggles with her weight on the Real Housewives Of Orange County, confessing that she had gained 40 pounds from emotional eating.
+Shannon has shared her struggles with her weight on the Real Housewives of Orange County, confessing that she had gained 40 pounds from emotional eating.
 With viewers watching Beador struggle with her marriage to David Beador as well as her weight, Shannon received sympathy for her honesty, pointed out the Daily Dish.

 “Shannon Beador always shares her most joyous life moments, as well as her more challenging times, with The Real Housewives of Orange County fans.”